dart-lang/language/working/0015-infer-required/feature-specification.md

 on the assumption that the use of a modifier in that manner is too verbose.

 However, if we prefer the added safety of explicitness then we can easily adjust this proposal to require `optional` in said cases.

+We could also support a default value of the form `= _` in function types and abstract instance member declarations, in order to specify that every implementation must have a default value (which could, though, be an implicit null).

 ## CHANGELOG